kubedb/docs/docs/guides/hazelcast/autoscaler/storage/hazelcast-storage.md

 ```

-Now, we are going to verify from the `Statefulset`, and the `Persistent Volume` whether the volume of the combined cluster has expanded to meet the desired state, Let's check,
+Now, we are going to verify from the `Statefulset`, and the `Persistent Volume` whether the volume of the  cluster has expanded to meet the desired state, Let's check,

 ```bash
 $ kubectl get statefulset -n demo hazelcast-dev -o json | jq '.spec.volumeClaimTemplates[].spec.resources.requests.storage'